"The presidential palace belongs to all" according to the past Commander in Chief, Rafael Correa.

 The special guards stand at attention at the outer doors.

 Formal changing of the guards with all its fluff occurs once a month.

-Once inside, the guide circles you around the area on culture that displays limited exhibits and overlooks the garden area.
+Once inside, the guide circles you around the area as he reveals culture with displays of limited exhibits surrounding the garden area.
 You're shown an empty ballroom with pictures of each and every president claimed by Ecuador lined around the top of the walls.

 If congress isn't in session, one of their legislative rooms awaits your presence... the only actual governing room allowed for showing to the public.
 Still, it's more than in the past.